computergeek1507/GVSU-CIS641-Jolly-Snowman/meetings/GVSU-CIS641-JollySnowman-2021-10-23.md

 Discussion points:

 - We started this meeting with a code review and progress check in.
+The demo was successfully migrated onto the main Jolly-Snowman branch, but there were small issues with the conflicting README.md documents.
+The committ history of the demo from conception until now was not able to be transfere.
+SH and GE collaboratively worked on the demo.
-Completed tasks since last meeting (Midterm presentation & Output a properly formatted .xModel file.
+- Completed tasks since last meeting were reviewed (Midterm presentation & Output a properly formatted .xModel file.
 - On-going tasks include unit testing process of image analyzer (JM, GE, DUE 11/2) and Unit testing of the Model exporter (JM, DUE 11/15).

 Goals for next week: